All Types of Mattresses Explained

 Feeling of Being Stuck

-While some people prefer the contouring comfort of memory foam mattresses, others may not be that fond of the "stuck" feeling, especially if you sleep hot or during summer.
-An all foam mattress can make the users feel that they're sleeping "in" the bed, not "on" the bed.
+While some people prefer the contouring comfort of memory foam mattresses, others may not be that fond of the "stuck" feeling, especially if you sleep hot or during the summer.
+An all-foam mattress can make the user feel like they're sleeping "in" the bed, not "on" the bed.
 Although advantageous for a side sleeper, back and stomach sleepers may not favour this sensation.
 In this regard, carefully choosing foam firmness is important.